wwatson4506/RunCPM/readme.md

 ```#define SDFAT_FILE_TYPE 1```<br>
 As file type 1 is required for most of the RunCPM ports.

+## UPDATE: As of Teensyduino 157 and up the above changes are invalid.
+This libray has been updated to work with the changes to Teeensyduino.

 To find your libraries folder, open the Preferences in Arduino IDE and look at the Sketchbook location field.

 On Windows systems, SdFatConfig.h will be in Documents\Arduino\libraries\SdFat\src